Old Ordnance Survey Maps of London

 London Sheet 70.4 South Ealing 1934 - published 2007; intro by Jonathan Oates.
 ISBN.978-1-84784-090-5

-We have published two versions of this map, showing how the area developed across the years.
+We have published three versions of this map, showing how the area developed across the years.
 Each covers the same area.
 Coverage stretches from

 Elthorne Park eastward to Cedar Grove, and from Rathgar Avenue southward to Darwin Road.